- 1 fully cooked bone-in ham (7 to 9 pounds)

 - Remove ham from oven; brush with some of the glaze.
 Bake, uncovered, 15-20 minutes longer or until a thermometer reads 140°, brushing occasionally with remaining glaze.

 - Bring preserves mixture in saucepan to a boil over medium heat, stirring occasionally.
 Cook and stir 1-2 minutes or until slightly thickened.
-Serve ham with sauce.
+Serve as a sauce with ham.
 Yield: 16 servings (about 2 cups sauce).

 Medium-Bodied White Wine